benlambert43/home/README.md

 home-web-ui treats the `large` thumbnail as the full size original image. `/blog/[id]/images/[name]` proxies the API's default image route and is the only post image URL the site uses. `next/image`, with its default optimizer, makes every size the site shows from it, the blog list thumbnails included.
 Do not fetch `fullSize`, `medium`, or `small` from the web UI, and do not mark a post image `unoptimized`.

-## Seed posts

-`npm run seed` fills the blog with 30 example posts, and `npm run seed -- 50` with as many as asked for.
-It needs the database running and the admin account from `ADMIN_EMAIL` to exist.
-Posts that are already there are skipped by title, so it is safe to run again.

-The first posts are a showcase, one for each kind of content a post can hold: every image format, animated and sideways images, large photographs, Markdown, code, long and short titles, and posts that have been edited.
-The rest are short filler so the list runs to several pages.
-Post text lives in `home-server/src/scripts/seed/posts/`, the images are drawn when the seed runs, and every post goes through the same upload, create, and edit code as the API.

 ## Linting

 Lint rules shared by every workspace live in eslint.config.base.mjs